MahsaShk/forecastCOVID-19/README.md

 ## Data:

-OOP design to predict confirmed cases and fatalities based on <a href="https://www.kaggle.com/c/covid19-global-forecasting-week-3">COVID-19 Global Forecasting Dataset </a> in to a spark DataFrame.
+OOP design to predict confirmed cases and fatalities based on <a href="https://www.kaggle.com/c/covid19-global-forecasting-week-3">COVID-19 Global Forecasting Dataset </a>.

 Each line of the training set includes 'Id', 'Province_State', 'Country_Region', 'Date', 'ConfirmedCases', 'Fatalities'.

-Objective: train a predictor per "'Province_State','Country_Region'" to forecast 'ConfirmedCases' and 'Fatalities' for each geographical region.
+**Objective:** train a predictor per province-country geographical location to forecast 'ConfirmedCases' and 'Fatalities' for each region.

 ## Implementation: